Nexis-Network/codebox/apps/remix-ide/meetings.md

 ## medium post policy

-Any post that relates to Ethereum could be put in the remix publication.
+Any post that relates to Nexis Network could be put in the remix publication.
 Although that is not mandatory and left up to the writer.

 ## guided tour